aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

     Capabilities that must be specified before |CFNlong| can update certain stacks.
 Some stack templates might include resources that can affect permissions in your AWS account, for example by creating new AWS Identity and Access Management (IAM) users.
-For those stacks you must explcitly acknowledge their capabilities by specifying this parameter.
+For those stacks you must explicitly acknowledge their capabilities by specifying this parameter.

 Create/update IAM Resources ('CAPABILITY_IAM')